hpcugent/hnormalise/README.md

 Features:

+- accepts incoming data on a regular TCP port or a ZeroMQ `pull` type port.
 - accepts JSON-style rsyslog data (sent as %jsonmesg% in the rsyslog template)
 - accepts legacy encoded rsyslog data (currently sent with the fixed template
   <%PRI%>1 %TIMEGENERATED% %HOSTNAME% %SYSLOGTAG% - %APPNAME%: %msg%)
-- sends out successfull converted results on a TCP port, allowing communication back to a wide range of services, including rsyslog, [logstash](http://www.elastic.co/products/logstash), ...
+- sends out successfull converted results on a TCP or ZeroMQ port, allowing communication back to a wide range of services, including rsyslog, [logstash](http://www.elastic.co/products/logstash), ...
-- sends out original messages to a (different) TCP port in case the parsing fails, allowing other services to process the information.
+- sends out original messages to a (different) TCP or ZeroMQ port in case the parsing fails, allowing other services to process the information.

 Usage and configuration